 According to our most recent knowledge, the capacity factor of Finnish wind power is 33%.
 The utilization rate of electrolysers connected to wind power is a question of complex optimization and depends on the total business case of the installation.
 We find it likely that early electrolyser installations will run at a high utilization rate, and needed flexibility is achieved through the power markets.
 As capital costs of electrolysis plants start to decline as electrolysis manufacturing plants are scaled up, there may be more room for flexibility.

-Considering high cost of producing green hydrogen compared to other alternatives, how do you see acceptance from various industries?
+Considering the high cost of producing green hydrogen compared to other alternatives, how do you see acceptance from various industries?

 Hydrogen production with electrolysis is also one of the most promising, scalable technologies for production of alternatives for fossil fuels.
 It’s also likely that as the technologies for hydrogen production continue to develop and electrolyser manufacturing capacity is being scaled up, the CAPEX of electrolysis plants will decline.
-This in turn affects the economic feasibility of hydrogen production and price-levels that hydrogen can be produced.
+This in turn affects the economic feasibility of hydrogen production and price-levels at which hydrogen can be produced.

 How will you integrate stakeholders and upstream downstream companies as you move forward?